About Our Firm

-We believe in the value of human connections: being connected with each other, our clients, with our friends and families, and our communities not only makes us better human beings but better employees.
+We believe in the value of human connections: being connected with each other, our clients, our friends, and families, and our communities not only makes us better human beings but better employees.

 We believe in performing at a level of utmost excellence, for ourselves and for our clients.

 We believe in depositing good into the world and advancing philanthropy over personal gain.

-We are committed to ethical decision making and uphold codes of ethics as outlined by organizations that we are members of: the Grant Professional Association and the Association for Fundraising Professionals.
+We are committed to ethical decision making and uphold codes of ethics as outlined by organizations that we are members of the Grant Professionals Association and the Association for Fundraising Professionals.

 We invest and are committed to improving our communities by volunteering our time, energy, and talents.

 How We Work

 Our firm is proud to support the personal and professional growth of our team and all they do to help our clients.

 Shavonn Richardson, MBA, GPC